-The forget gate $f$ is a key factor for long memory in LSTM, as it controls whether the aggregate information can be passed on to the next (unfolded) cell or not.
+The forget gate $f$ is a key factor for long-term memory in LSTM, as it controls whether the aggregate information can be passed on to the next (unfolded) cell or not.
 The portion of information passed is then measured by $\xi_t^{f,avg}$ as follows.

-\begin{example} Fig. \ref{fig:hidden_infor} presents a set of visualisations to the temporal update of the abstracted information.
-In particular, the top row contains curves for $\xi_t^{h,+}$ and the second row contains curves for $\xi_t^{h,-}$, changed with respect to the time.
-The third row visualises the evolution of step-wise change information $\Delta\xi_t^{h}$, which will be introduced later. \end{example}
+\begin{example} Fig. \ref{fig:hidden_infor} presents a set of visualisations to the temporal update of the abstract information.
+In particular, the top row contains curves for $\znorm(\xi_t^{h})$ and the second row contains curves for $\minmaxnorm(\xi_t^{f, avg})$, changed with respect to the time.
+The third row visualises the evolution of step-wise change information $\minmaxnorm(\Delta\xi_t^{h})$. $\znorm$ and $\minmaxnorm$ are two normalization function which will be introduced later. \end{example}

 Let ${\mathcal A}=\{+,-,avg\}$ be a set of symbols representing the abstraction functions as in Eq. (\ref{equ:+}-\ref{equ:avg}).
 The above can be generalised to work with any $s\in {\mathcal S}$ and $a\in {\mathcal A}$.
 For $\xi_{t}^{s,a}$, once given a fixed input $x$, we may write $\xi_{t,x}^{s,a}$.